 The Ethernet cable comes with the same connectors at both ends that allow connecting to the device at one end and the router at another.

 Even today, when you find problems in the Wi-Fi module preventing you from accessing the web, you can use the Ethernet cable to connect to the internet.

 There are multiple advantages or benefits of using an Ethernet over other connections.
 The most practical advantages are:

 1. Higher Speed

 Ethernet cables are faster than Wi-Fi connections because the information travels along a consistent line.
 It’s also more efficient as it sends wireless signals uninterruptedly in all four directions.
-Data travels faster via wired connection in comparison to Wi-Fi.
+Data travels faster via a wired connection in comparison to Wi-Fi.

 2. Greater Bandwidth

 Ethernet cables come in different categories ranging from Cat1 to Cat 8.
 The categories are based on specific parameters such as bandwidth, maximum data transfer rate, and shielding.
-Cat 6 is an ideal option as it gives greater bandwidth and a higher data transfer rate.
+Cat 6 is ideal as it gives greater bandwidth and a higher data transfer rate.

 3. Better Security

 The wired connection provides complete control over internet use and is considered safer and more secure than wireless signals.
 The Ethernet cable connectivity does not require encryption, as the information is not vulnerable to unauthorized access.